 The goal of the Oceanside Clean Water Program is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
 This multi-faceted program is designed to achieve this goal by educating the community about pollution prevention practices.
 Targeted audiences for this program include industrial and commercial businesses, developers, municipal staff, residents, students, and teachers.

-The CWP includes the following tasks:
+The Clean Water Program oversees the following tasks:

-As a coastal community, Oceanside relies on clean water for its residents, healthy beaches, public safety and a desirable environment for wildlife.
-When it rains, many of the pollutants that lurk on sidewalks, streets, parking lots and yards wash down the storm drains, and into the nearest body of water.
+As a coastal community, Oceanside relies on clean water for its residents, healthy beaches, public safety, and a desirable environment for wildlife.
+When it rains, many of the pollutants that lurk on sidewalks, streets, parking lots, and yards wash down the storm drains, and into the nearest body of water.
 Unfortunately, storm drains do not filter water or debris and are not connected to the sewer system.
 So, any pollutant that flows into the storm drain system eventually ends up in our rivers, creeks and ocean.

-Oceanside residents, businesses and developers can work together to change a few habits that will benefit our health, our families, and our community.
+Oceanside residents, businesses, and developers can work together to change a few habits that will benefit our health, our families, and our community.
 Remember, you are the solution to storm water pollution.